grig23/primetime.en/help/AccountIQ/get-started.md

 ## Prerequisites {#prerequisites}

-* The organization must be registered in [!DNL Adobe Marketing Cloud] organizations.
+* The organization must be registered in [!DNL Adobe Experience Cloud] <!--Presently Adobe Marketing Cloud--> organizations.

 * Users in that organization should be assigned to either TVE Dashboard Read-Write or TVE Dashboard Read-Only.